quintusdias/glymur/docs/source/introduction.rst

 OpenJPEG Installation
 =====================
 Glymur will read JPEG 2000 images with versions 1.3, 1.4, 1.5, 2.0, and 2.1 of
 OpenJPEG.
-Writing images is only supported with the 1.5 or better, however, and version 2.1 is strongly recommended.
+Writing images is only supported with OpenJPEG 1.5 or better, however, and version 2.1 is strongly recommended.
 For more information about OpenJPEG, please consult http://www.openjpeg.org.